Sign up to receive the secret welcome e-mail.

 Here is a bio, for professional reasons.

-In 2025, PTFO was unanimously honored as a finalist for the Peabody Award.
+• unanimously honored as a finalist for the Peabody Award

-New York Magazine named the show one of The Best Podcasts of 2025.
+• named one of The Best Podcasts of 2025 by New York Magazine

-In 2024, MSNBC and NBC News hired Torre as a contributor and co-host of their TV news programming (Morning Joe, The 11th Hour, Deadline: White House).
+In 2024, MSNBC hired Torre as a contributor/host of their TV programming (Morning Joe, The 11th Hour, Deadline: White House), which often features PTFO.

 He owns the record for biggest comeback in Celebrity Family Feud history (above) and was inducted into The Process Hall of Fame (which is definitely a real thing).

-Previously, Torre was a senior writer at ESPN The Magazine and staff writer at Sports Illustrated, specializing in enterprise journalism.
+Previously, Torre was an award-winning senior writer at ESPN The Magazine and staff writer at Sports Illustrated, specializing in enterprise journalism.
 His story “How and Why Athletes Go Broke” became the basis for the 30 for 30 documentary Broke.
+(Here’s another example of a magazine article he wrote.)

 “Pablo, I hope you’re proud of these guys” — Barack Obama